 Here are 121 awesome employee wellness ideas you can pick out of right away.

 If a task takes 2 minutes to complete, don’t put it away.
 Responding to an email takes less then 2 minutes?
 Do it now.
 Found that you just emptied your nut jar.
-Add it to your grocery list now.#36hourday hack 49: Do it now if it takes less than 2 minutes Click To Tweet
+Add it to your grocery list now.

-Install the right tools and apps on your main work computer to optimise work time.
+Install the right tools and apps on your main work computer to optimize work time.

 Believe it or not, our obsession with meetings is on the rise.
 Use alternatives like team collaborative software for updates.
-According to James Altucher, most meetings can be summed up in a 2-sentence email.#36hourday hack 51: Minimize or eliminate meetings Click To Tweet
+According to James Altucher, most meetings can be summed up in a 2-sentence email.

 If you must have them, then: